 Of course, the most important factor is the property's final sales price.
+To find out what your home is worth, click here.
 In our market, some houses sell over list price, while others will sell for significantly less.
 The final sales price depends on how realistically the house is priced from the start.
 Now, how do you calculate closing costs?
 We thought you'd never ask...